 Office: 3755 - Coleman Hall

 Growing up in Korea with three sisters, Prof. Lee realized that memories and interpretations of the seemingly shared past could vary dramatically even within a family.
 As a natural extension of her interest in such dynamic process of producing historical memories and knowledge, Dr. Lee's research focuses on the competing narratives of collective violence in the early twentieth-century Japanese empire and East Asia.
 Committed to generating cross-disciplinary methodological innovation in the studies of empire, imperialism, and colonial violence, Prof. Lee incorporates a variety of historical texts such as rumors, children's writings, commemorations, and non-textual historical evidence in her research and teaching.
 Going beyond the boundaries of conventional historical archives, she has authored, edited, and translated books, booklets, articles, scholarly reviews, and exhibit materials in Japanese, Korean, and English.
-She has been an invited speaker, research fellow, and lecturer at institutions such as Harvard University, University of California at Berkeley, UCLA, Calvin College, Northwestern University, University of Chicago among others in the U.S., and University of Tokyo, Waseda University, Senshu University, National Museum of Japanese History, the Academy of Korean Studies, Sookmyung University, Ajou University, University of Seoul in Korea, and University of Oxford abroad.
+She has been an invited speaker, research fellow, and lecturer at institutions such as Harvard University, University of California at Berkeley, UCLA, Calvin College, Northwestern University, University of Chicago among others in the U.S., and the University of Tokyo, Waseda University, Senshu University, National Museum of Japanese History, the Academy of Korean Studies, the University of Seoul, and many other institutions in Korea as well as the University of Oxford, UK.
 Dr. Lee got her interdisciplinary training in history, anthropology, area studies, literature, and linguistics at University of Illinois at Urbana-Champaign, University of Tokyo, Drexel University, and Hankuk University of Foreign Studies.